Markyjay/RotharRogues/README.md

 The procedure for deployment followed the "Creating your site" steps provided in GitHub Docs.
 * Log into Github.
 * Select the correct GitHub Repository to be deployed live.
-* Underneath the repository name, click the “Settings” option.
+* Underneath the repository name, click the "Settings" option.
-* In the sub-section list on the left, under “Code and automation”, click “Pages”.
+* In the sub-section list on the left, under "Pages".
-* Within the ”Source” section choose ”main” as Branch and root as folder and click ”Save”.
+* Within the "Source" section choose "main" as Branch and "root" as folder and click "Save".
 * The page refreshes and a website shall then deploy via a link.

 The live deployed link can be found here : https://markyjay.github.io/project1/